nubenetes/awesome-kubernetes/docs/yaml.md

 - [Jsonnet](https://jsonnet.org/) A data templating language for app and tool developers
 - [Building a high performance JSON parser](https://dave.cheney.net/high-performance-json.html)
 - [json-schema.org: Understanding JSON Schema 🌟](https://json-schema.org/understanding-json-schema/)

+### JSON in Ansible
+- [opensource.com: 5 ways to process JSON data in Ansible 🌟](https://opensource.com/article/21/4/process-json-data-ansible) Structured data is friendly for automation, and you can take full advantage of it with Ansible.

 ### JSON formatting with jq
 - [about.gitlab.com: Tips for productive DevOps workflows: JSON formatting with jq and CI/CD linting automation](https://about.gitlab.com/blog/2021/04/21/devops-workflows-json-format-jq-ci-cd-lint/)